huridocs/uwazi-documentation/admin-docs/glossary-of-terms.md

 - **User** is anybody who has login credentials to your Uwazi instance.
 There are different types of user roles and access levels.

-- **ZIP file** is a compressed format that you need to use when importing the main pdf(s) along with your csv file during the last step of a data migration.
-It should contain all the documents that you want to import, as well as your CSV file that has the metadata.
+- **ZIP file** is a compressed format that you need to use with the CSV import feature when adding entities in bulk that contain Primary Documents and/or Supporting Files.